 One of the most commonly used stamps was the Penny Lilac, first issued in 1881.
 In 20 years, over 33 billion were printed and released to the public.

 With the death of Queen Victoria and the ascendance of King Edward VII, new stamps were needed.
 The new designs did not differ too much from earlier ones, with the King’s side profile remaining the main feature.
 During the 1910s, chalk-surfaced paper was introduced, making it more difficult to remove a postmark without damaging the stamp.

 The reign of King George V saw the arrival of the first commemorative stamps to celebrate the opening of the British Empire Exhibition in 1924.

 Following the death of the King in 1936, Edward VIII took over the royal duties for almost a year before his abdication in December the same year.
 Only four sets of postage stamps were issued during his short reign.

 King George VI

-With the abdication the production of commemorative stamps to celebrate the crowning of Edward VIII had to be halted immediately.
-The Royal Mail quickly began coming up with designs for the new King, with many unsure if they could meet the deadline on time.
+Owing to the abdication, the production of commemorative stamps to celebrate the crowning of Edward VIII had to be halted immediately.
+Against a very tight deadline, the Royal Mail quickly began coming up with designs for the new King’s stamp.

 To celebrate 100 years since the release of the Penny Black, a commemorative stamp was released depicting Queen Victoria together with King George VI.
 The idea was originally abandoned with the outbreak of World War Two, but it was quickly resumed.